polywrap/documentation/docs/developers/create-as-web3api.md

 ## **Prerequisites**

-This guide walks you through building a Web3API using [AssemblyScript](https://www.assemblyscript.org/).
+You'll need knowledge using [AssemblyScript](https://www.assemblyscript.org/).
 AssemblyScript has similiar syntax to [TypeScript](https://www.typescriptlang.org/) and compiles to [WebAssembly](https://webassembly.org/).

 > In the future, you'll have the options to use other languages that compile to WebAssembly, such as Rust or Go.